 – Bill Ritter, Jr., founder and director of the Center for the New Energy Economy (CNEE) at Colorado State University and former governor of Colorado

-The event will include featured sessions with regional and national speakers, breakout discussions with detailed conversations on specific areas, and social conversations that emphasize insights and connections.
+This virtual summit offers featured sessions with regional and national speakers, breakout discussions with detailed conversations on specific areas, and social conversations that emphasize insights and connections.
 The sessions will be spread out over the two days to make it easier for you to fit the ones you want into your schedule.

 Grid Forward members will each receive a complementary ticket.
 All others are invited to join any and all sessions for one $95 fee.

 This well known group of panelists publishing decarbonization studies in the region, both economy-wide and power sector focused.
 They will share key takeaways from their work, addressing critical topics such as electrification, resource adequacy, and regional markets.
 The discussion will focus on near term and long term barriers to power sector decarbonization, as well as the role the power sector can play in decarbonizing the wider economy.

 Leveraging Real-Time System Visibility to Integrate Solar (11AM)

 Traditional approaches to modeling and managing the distribution system are quickly becoming insufficient to navigate the complexity of dynamic load from solar, EVs and other distributed energy resources.
 To manage a decarbonized grid, utilities will need real-time visibility and control of all operational assets.
 Innovative software solutions can leverage data from every end point on the system, including smart meters, solar inverters and EV chargers, to deliver real-time visibility and control, but deploying these technologies at scale requires new business models and incentives.
 The panelists for this session will draw upon their work together in New York to discuss the technical and financial hurdles that must be addressed to effectively integrate solar with grid operations and deliver value for all parties.